 MCOLF Atlantic PFAS Drinking Water Results

-Results of drinking water sampling conducted through March 2018 have been mailed to property owners.
-Validated results for samples collected in April 2018 will be mailed to property owners in June 2018.
+Results of drinking water sampling conducted through June 2018 have been mailed to property owners.
+Validated results for samples collected in August 2018 will be mailed to property owners by October 2018.

 Currently, property owners with untested drinking water wells may sign up for testing.
 We are still in the very early phases of the investigation, seeking evidence of possible use of AFFF on the airfield.
 Although the initial drinking water tests on the airfield showed no contamination from these substances, we will conduct further testing on the airfield using a systematic testing pattern, as well as tests at potential sites if there are any identified during the investigation.
 The investigation will include interviews, records checks, and anything that could point us toward possible use of AFFF.
 From there, we will seek to determine if there is a connection between potential use on the airfield and the exceedances discovered in the community.